iguit0/resizooor/README.md

 <br/>

 ## :computer: Project
-Receives an image and uses a queuing system to change its size to 384x384.
+An REST API that receives an image and uses a queuing system to change its size to 384x384.

 <br/>